vikashk1/node/test/common/README.md

 There is no difference between client or server side beyond their names.

+## Environment variables

+The behavior of the Node.js test suite can be altered using the following environment variables.

+### NODE_COMMON_PORT

+If set, `NODE_COMMON_PORT`'s value overrides the `common.PORT` default value of 12346.

+### NODE_SKIP_FLAG_CHECK

+If set, command line arguments passed to individual tests are not validated.

+### NODE_TEST_KNOWN_GLOBALS

+A comma-separated list of variables names that are appended to the global variable whitelist.
+Alternatively, if `NODE_TEST_KNOWN_GLOBALS` is set to `'0'`, global leak detection is disabled.

 ## Fixtures Module

 The `common/fixtures` module provides convenience methods for working with